jthorton/double-exp-vdw/README.md

 ### Structure

-This repository is structured into four main directories:
+This repository is structured into three main directories:

 * `data-set-curation` - contains the scripts used to curate the training and test data sets as well as the final test sets.